 - Education and patient program supported, including nursing education webinars

 - CANIBD Scope of Practice Document

-- The strategic strategic priorities for 2019 are to:
+- The strategic priorities for 2021 are to:

 - Promote and develop IBD nursing care & education